AzharAnwar9/Python-Website-Blocker/README.md

 ## Future Updates

-1. Enabling the app to whitelist certain URLs and filter every other access(allow few block all strategy)
+1. Enabling the app to whitelist certain URLs and filter every other access(allow few block all strategy - Implicit Deny/White Listing)
 2. Enabling maintenance mode(addition/removal of filtering URLs) & administration in runtime

 ## Author